Kevin and Bean

 Kevin and Bean was the morning show on KROQ-FM, an alternative rock-format radio station in Los Angeles, California.
 It was hosted by Kevin Ryder and Gene "Bean" Baxter.
 The show was on the air from 1990 to 2019 and interspersed music and news with comedy, celebrity interviews, listener call-ins, and live music performances.

 Baxter announced his departure from the show in early 2019, with his last show being November 7 of that year.
 The show continued on with new episodes and Baxter's nickname in its title until January 2, 2020, when the short-lived spin-off morning show Kevin in the Morning debuted.
 Just over 10 weeks later on March 17, 2020, the spin-off was cancelled with all cast and crew fired, effective the following day.
+Ryder returned to KROQ in 2025, hosting afternoons.